The Serpent's Seed

 - Then she gave some to her husband, who was with her, and he ate it, too.

-The Serpent’s Seed doctrine says this is 100% false, forcing you to deny another portion of scripture and call the Holy Spirit a liar.
+The Serpent’s Seed doctrine says this verse is 100% false, forcing you to deny another portion of scripture and call God a liar.

 Cain Was Conceived Inside of The Garden

 According to the Serpent’s Seed doctrine, Cain was conceived inside of the Garden when Adam and Eve had sex with the Serpent.
-However, Genesis 4:1 is clear that Adam and Eve were outside of the garden when Cain was conceived.
+However, as we read above, Genesis 4:1 is clear that Adam and Eve were outside of the garden when Cain was conceived.
 The Serpent’s Seed doctrine says this is 100% false, forcing you to deny another portion of scripture and call the Holy Spirit a liar.

 Cain Is Not In Adam’s Genealogy